rapidspeciation/biodiversity_genomics_course/exercises/10_Synteny.md

 ```

-This may take 10-20 min.
-Settings -t 8 and Max mem 14592 MB on the cluster with 9 min, default threads and max 2 cores mem 7866 MB 15 min
+This takes 10-20 minutes on a large cluster, but here it might take much longer and Minimap2 is memory demanding.
+With the settings -t 2 it took 15 min on our cluster with maximum memory usage of approximately 10 GB.
 During the wait you can take a look at Step 3 visualisation, or get a coffee.

 If the script is not finished or memory demands are to high we have prepared results in the `Share` folder.
 Copy the result file `MecMaza_MecMess.paf` to you output directory and look at the output:
 ```shell